Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 The Configuration class has a variable "preferredCodecSet", which is an instance of the SMCodecSet class.
 To use only a subset of the available codecs or to change the default priority, the "audioCodecs" and "videoCodecs" arrays of preferredCodecSet must be set.
 Codecs should be listed in order of priority (i.e. first codec listed is first priority).

-If you do not add any codecs to the preferredCodecSet variable or if you create the preferredCodecSet variable with a default constructor, the SDK uses the default codecs in the following priority order:
+If you do not add any codecs to the preferredCodecSet variable, Mobile SDK will use the WebRTC default behavior for codec preference.

+If you create the preferredCodecSet variable with a default constructor, the Mobile SDK uses the default codecs in the following priority order:

 * Audio Codecs: AC_OPUS, AC_G722, AC_PCMA, AC_PCMU, AC_ISAC, AC_ILBC
 * Video Codecs: VC_VP8, VC_VP9, VC_H264